forward3d/athlete/README.md

 __override/inherit__: no

 The command to run inside the Docker container.
 This will override the `CMD` section of the Dockerfile.
-This should be specified in an array form, as discussed [here](https://docs.docker.com/reference/builder/#cmd).

 ##### `arguments`

 __required__: no
 __override/inherit__: no

 Arguments to supply to the container's ENTRYPOINT.
+This should be an array of strings.

 ##### `cpus`